-We flew east out of Oddballs from the Delta airstrip, leaving the green delta behind; then across the dry Kalahari to Savuti:
+We flew east out of Oddballs from the nearby Delta Camp airstrip, leaving the green delta behind; then across the dry Kalahari to Savuti:

 Just three of us in the vehicle.
-The last time I had been to Savuti was in 1985 when I’d arrived in a crowded old Land Rover full of Kiwis, Aussies, a Pom and a Yank on a budget overlander.
+The last time I had been to Savuti was in 1985 when I’d arrived in a crowded old Land Rover full of two Aussies, a Kiwi, a Zim, a Pom and a Yank on a budget overlander.
 We pitched our tiny tents in the public camping area and the eles bust the water tank.

 Sixteen years later, luxury!
 Emma took us on to camp and fed us overlooking the famed Savuti channel.
 After Oddball’s semi-roughing it: YUM!!
 Fresh food, cold beer!

 Jenny and Lionel Song hosted us.
 She was a honey and a gifted artist; he was lion-obsessed.
 And we had Texans with us, so we did a lot of lion-chasing.
 ‘Myomi’s pride’ (or Maomi) was the focus.
 Gotta see lions; Lions gotta have names.

 So first thing in the morning we’d hare off to where the lions had last been seen and at last light we’d hare back to camp – Lloyd’s Camp game drives are in Chobe, a national park, so you can’t be out after dark.
 Once on the way we saw two ratels or honey badgers, ambling along busily, stopping occasionally to skoffel around.
 At least we did slow down to watch them awhile.
 A very special sighting for me – my first ratels in the wild.